sumleo/AgentSkillsScanner/README.md

-# “Do Not Mention This to the User”: Detecting and Understanding Malicious Agent Skills
+# "Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills

 ![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)